matsumotory/ngx_mruby/docs/class_and_method/README.md

     req = Nginx::Request.new
     body = req.get_body                       # Get the body
     Nginx.log Nginx::LOG_ERR, "body:#{body}"
-    Userdata.new.req_body = body              # Set the body to Userdata to use it in the content handler ';
+    Userdata.new.req_body = body              # Set the body to Userdata used in the content handler ';
   mruby_content_handler_code '
     Nginx.rputs Userdata.new.req_body